alexandraAntonica/Research-Workshop/README.md

 **Files** <br>
 The RW_final_paper.pdf file includes the paper on our research, containing motivation, background, research questions, methodology, experimental results and discussion.
 All the code can be found in several Jupyter Notebooks.
 Models_orig_data.ipynb includes the trained models on the original dataset, while Logistic_reg_final.ipynb, SVM_final.ipynb, and XGBoost_final.ipynb cover the training on the same models, but on artificially augmented data.
 Finally, the notebook results_visualizations.ipynb illustrates some visualizations of the experimental findings.
+This project uses a publicly available dataset; please see the report for sources.